Gregg Allman: First bands (1960–1968)

 The two Allman brothers began meeting various musicians in the Daytona Beach area.
 They met a man named Floyd Miles, and they began to jam with his band, the Houserockers.
 "I would just sit there and study Floyd ...
 I studied how he phrased his songs, how he got the words out, and how the other guys sang along with him", Gregg would later recall.
-They later formed their first "real" band, the Escorts, which performed a mix of top 40 and R&B music at clubs around town.
+They later formed their first "real" band, the Escorts, which performed a mix of Top 40 and R&B music at clubs around town.
 Duane, who took the lead vocal role on early demos, encouraged his younger brother to sing instead.
 He and Duane often spent all of their money on records, as they attempted to learn songs from them.
 The group performed constantly as music became their entire focus; Gregg missed his high school graduation because he was performing that evening.
 In his autobiography, Gregg recalls listening to Nashville R&B station WLAC at night and discovering artists such as Muddy Waters, who later became central to his musical evolution.
 He avoided being drafted into the Vietnam War by intentionally shooting himself in the foot.

 The Escorts evolved into the Allman Joys, the brothers' first successful band.
 After a successful summer run locally, they hit the road in fall 1965 for a series of performances throughout the Southeast; their first show outside Daytona was at the Stork Club in Mobile, Alabama, where they were booked for 22 weeks straight.
-Afterwards, they were booked at the Sahara Club in nearby Pensacola, Florida, for several weeks.
+Afterward, they were booked at the Sahara Club in nearby Pensacola, Florida, for several weeks.
 Allman later regarded Pensacola as "a real turning point in my life", as it was where he learned how to capture audiences and about stage presence.
-He also received his first Vox keyboard there, and learned how to play it over the ensuing tour.
-By the following summer, they were able to book time at a studio in Nashville, where they recorded several songs, aided by a plethora of drugs.
+He also received his first Vox keyboard there, learning how to play it during the ensuing tour.
+By the following summer, the band booked time at a studio in Nashville, where they recorded several songs, aided by a plethora of drugs.
 These recordings were later released as Early Allman in 1973, to Allman's dismay.
 He soon grew tired of performing covers and began writing original compositions.
-They settled in St. Louis, Missouri for a time, where in the spring of 1967 they began performing alongside Johnny Sandlin and Paul Hornsby, among others, under various names.
+They settled in St. Louis, Missouri, for a time, where in the spring of 1967 they began performing alongside Johnny Sandlin and Paul Hornsby, among others, under various names.
 They considered disbanding, but Bill McEuen, manager of the Nitty Gritty Dirt Band, convinced the band to relocate to Los Angeles, giving them the funds to do so.